viktorbobinski/Share-Nurture-Posting-App/README.md

 Rowfinder class
 ![rowfinder-code](rowfinder-code.PNG)

-## How to start using Content Scheduler
+## How to start using Share&Nurture Posting App

 - The easiest way is to first install the "Google Apps Script GitHub Assistant" Google Chrome extension (https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo?hl=en).
-  - Alternatively copy all files from this Github into the code section ("Tools > Script editor")..
+  - Alternatively copy all files from this Github into the code section ("Tools > Script editor").
 - Fork this project on Github.
-- Make a copy of the "Content Scheduler" Google spreadsheet (https://docs.google.com/spreadsheets/d/1aEwVAFVsE5zDzhRyN-DG1fK8AJcUzxy-IGMHVpcl6wY/edit?usp=sharing)
+- Make a copy of the Google spreadsheet (https://docs.google.com/spreadsheets/d/1aEwVAFVsE5zDzhRyN-DG1fK8AJcUzxy-IGMHVpcl6wY/edit?usp=sharing)
 - Open the spreadsheet and go to the code section ("Tools > Script editor").
 - Using Apps Script GitHub Assistant, login to your Github account and pull the code from the forked repository into the spreadsheet.
 - Start using the application!